Spend $60 and above to enjoy free shipping! ONSITE PICK UP IS ALSO AVAILABLE.

 2009-01600

 The garo or gara is a sari decorated with Indo-Chinese Embroidery.
-It is strongly indentified with women of the Parsi community.
+It is strongly identified with women of the Parsi community.
 Parsis are followers of Zoroastrianism, one of the oldest religions in the world.
-They migrated to India from Central Asia between the 8th and 10th century.
-By the late-18th and 19th century, Parsis were instrumental in facilitating Bristish trading interests in Chine trade, trading opium, cotton, tea and silk between China, India and Southeast Asia.
+They migrated to India from Central Asia between the 8th and 10th centuries.
+By the late 18th and 19th centuries, Parsis were instrumental in facilitating British trading interests in the China trade, trading opium, cotton, tea, and silk between China, India, and Southeast Asia.

 A PEDLAR OF BATIK